zhtyolivia/pid-multimodal/README.md

 ```

 ## Calculate PID-based metrics
-We adapted the implementation of PID-based metrics for quantifying multimodal interactions from Liang et al. See the [original repository](https://github.com/pliang279/PID/tree/1f6e9d09598754f0dcf7d4ce7e7ffe1c377b0035) for further details.
+We adapted the implementation of PID-based metrics for quantifying multimodal interactions from Liang et al. The `PID` directory contains their implementation of PID-based metrics.
+See the [original repository](https://github.com/pliang279/PID/tree/1f6e9d09598754f0dcf7d4ce7e7ffe1c377b0035) for further details.

 ### Installing required packages